Carl D. Perkins Basic Grant Overview

 The Carl D. Perkins Basic Grant Program at Hill College is a federally-funded program that provides community colleges with resources to develop and maintain programs that serve faculty, staff and students in technical and vocational education departments.
 The grant contains benchmarks that measure the effectiveness of all programs; however, the specificity at each college can vary widely.
 At Hill College, Perkins Basic Grant funds are used to fund positions and materials which seek to accomplish the following objectives:

-1. To build and sustain high-quality Applied Sciences program offerings
+1. To build and sustain high-quality Applied Science program offerings

 2. To facilitate partnerships with community and business organizations to further the economic development of our service region

-3. To offer interactive and engaging recruitment presentations and activities for prospective students in the college's county service area
+3. To offer interactive and engaging recruitment presentations and activities for prospective and current students in the college's county service area

-4. To maintain an active remediation program to retain students in Applied Sciences courses and programs
+4. To maintain an active remediation program to retain students in Applied Science courses and programs

-5. To improve licensure pass rates in all applicable Applied Sciences programs
+5. To improve licensure pass rates in all applicable Applied Science programs

-6. To assist Applied Sciences students with job placement
+6. To assist Applied Science students with job placement

 FINANCIAL ASSISTANCE

-Perkins Grant Assistance is available on a first-come, first-serve basis to students enrolled in Applied Sciences programs who fall into a Special Populations category.
+Perkins Grant Assistance is available on a first-come, first-serve basis to students enrolled in career and technical (vocational) programs who fall into a Special Populations category.
 Assistance is available to help defray the cost of childcare and transportation.
 To find out more about financial assistance click here.

 SKILL DEVELOPMENT